Oaktree: A Hedge That Pays

 *Debt structures include closed-end, open-end and evergreen vehicles.
 Evergreen funding is a renewable debt instrument that pushes back the maturity date periodically so that the time until maturity remains relatively constant while the instrument is in place.
 This structure differs from traditional debt that has a defined maturity date.

 Few investors have the expertise or exposure to properly vet, allocate, let alone the discipline to allocate to alternative investments.
-Howard Marks, author of "The Most Important Thing", and the Co-Chairman of OAK is someone ride along.
+Howard Marks, author of "The Most Important Thing," and the Co-Chairman of OAK is someone to ride along.
 The lessons are endless in the compilation of essays for any value investor and a financial bible.
 There are way too many 'most important things' to list here because the list is comprehensive and any abbreviation is simply unjust to the others.
-Investing is an art and Marks offers us a front row seat though OAK.
+Investing is an art and Marks offers us a front row seat through OAK.

 Under the Hood:

-Edgar Lee, one of his managers sums OAK's primary tenants and underscores the present opportunity;
+Edgar Lee, one of his managers sums OAK's primary tenants and underscores the present opportunity:

 I think one of the most important investing lessons I have learned at Oaktree is that you can't call the bottom, so you have to be willing to average down and buy on the way to it.
 When the market moves lower… we need to identify those securities that are trading at a discount to their intrinsic value in order to generate great returns for the long run.

 I found it instrumental in Lee's assessment that OAK does not wait for a market's turn for confirmation.
 They are anticipatory.
-As a result they buy into value, knowing prices can improve.
+As a result, they buy into value, knowing prices can improve.
 And then add to conviction as prices improve.
 OAK is ahead of trends.

 This chart dating back to 2012 shows OAK rarely sub $40.
 Three (3) circled events were followed by impressive returns; ~100% in 2012, 20% in 2016, and TBD in 2017.

 In the span of 5 years, it comes with little surprise OAK is nearly never on sale.
-But today's gift generates a variable return of capital that ranges from $1.89 - $4.71 in annual dividends, the current dividend is $2.25 and current yield is 6.67%.
+But today's gift generates a variable return of capital that ranges from $1.89-$4.71 in annual dividends; the current dividend is $2.25 and current yield is 6.67%.
 I've not found correlation to coverage, but I welcome it when it is.
-For OAK the ratio is more of my own hangover from traditional business enterprise so my takeaway is that management is shareholder friendly and distributes its wealth.
+For OAK, the ratio is more of my own hangover from traditional business enterprise so my takeaway is that management is shareholder-friendly and distributes its wealth.

 (source TD Ameritrade, Chart author)